pact-foundation/docs.pact.io/website/blog/2023-09-21-pact-open-source-update-sept-2023.md

 Are you hosting events about Pact?
 Why not let us know?

-We can't wait for you to get involved, whether you attend one of the sessions throughout the month, or you decide to host something yourself.
+We can't wait for you to get involved, whether you attend one of the sessions throughout the month of Pactober, or you decide to host something yourself.
 Long live Pact and its awesome community!

+Dont forget that throughout October, we will be providing links in Slack, but for all the latest updates, be sure to fill out our [Pactober registration form](https://cucumber.typeform.com/PactoberEoI)

 ## Thats a wrap